andrewpickett/advent-of-code/2023/python/day14/README.md

 and then take the LCM of all of them -- but then realized I need to know at EXACTLY 1000000000 iterations what the state was -- so I instead figured I just needed to find the cycle for the whole board.

+The other thing that needed done was to tip the board each direction in each cycle.
+The way I did this was to just rotate the array 90 clockwise and run it through my same "north" tilt algorithm.
+Do that for each direction, and then it's back to the original orientation having tipped each direction.
+So now, 1 cycle was a set of all 4 rotations/tips.

 So I just saved the state of the board in a cache, looping until I found the same state again.
 I then do it again until I find it again to ensure I know the size of the loop cycle (the very beginning values could throw off the initial repeat value).